jeffhowarth/eeprimer/lessons/global_fires.md

 ![NBR](https://un-spider.org/sites/default/files/Spectral_responses.jpg)

-[Here is a script](../scripts/firms.js) so that you can check your work.

 ##### Task 2

 Please write a script to compute the normalized burn ratio for the fire near Davenport, CA in August 2020 with Sentinel 2.